Pedestrian injured when struck by vehicle in downtown Dubuque

-A man was injured when he was struck by a vehicle while walking in a crosswalk this morning in downtown Dubuque.
+A man was injured when he was struck by a vehicle while walking in a crosswalk Monday morning in downtown Dubuque.

 Richard J. Larson, 63, of Dubuque, was taken by ambulance to MercyOne Dubuque Medical Center for treatment of his injuries, according to Dubuque police.